hwangstice/hwangstice.github.io/src/content/blog/overthewire-bandit.md

 sh -c CAT
 ```

-But here's the problem: since `CAT` is in uppercase and there's no such binary called `CAT`, the command fails.
-That’s why basic commands like `sh`, `man`, `ls`, etc, won't work.
+However, because `CAT` is in uppercase and there's no such binary called `CAT`, the command fails.
+That’s why basic commands like `sh`, `man`, `ls`,... won't work.
 They all get converted to uppercase.

 We can bypass this by using `$0` to open the `/bin/sh` shell.

 ![bandit32-solution](public/image/overthewire-bandit/bandit32-solution.png)

 But how does `$0` help?

-This is where things get clever.

 `$0` refers to the name of the current script or program being executed.
 So when **the Uppercase Shell** runs your command internally via `sh`, you're **already inside a sh process**.